yanisaspic/fEVE/README.md

 Currently, two instances of the fEVE framework have been implemented:

 -   **scEVE:** an instance that analyzes single-cell transcriptomics datasets, using four clustering methods.
-Each
+An in-depth justification of our methodological choices is available in the scEVE Method paper (in press).

 -   **brEVE:** an instance that analyzes bulk transcriptomics datasets, using four clustering methods.
+A brief overview of our methodological choices is available in the fEVE Application Notes paper (in writing).

 ## Installation